 And at this point, I think that the normal rules of the game should be considered obsolete.
 We were educated to survive in a world that no longer exists.
 Things are much more dramatic and can shift much more dramatically than they did in years past, even just since 2016.
 So I think we should be, people should be prepared for the fact that this may be a political battle that’s not just done with pundits on TV or by casting a ballot, but one that involves large organizations and confederations of people in the streets.

 KH: Yes, and on that note, we are going to make an exit.
 Shane, thank you so much for making time to talk today.
 This has been a great conversation and I really hope it has helped some of our listeners form a clearer picture of what’s happening, and what they want to do about it.

 SB: Thanks for having me on and I’m always happy to.

-KH: I also want to thank our listeners for joining us today, and remember, our best defense against cynicism is to do good and to remember that the good we do matters.
+KH: I also want to thank our listeners for joining us today.
+I am back from medical leave, and I will be with you all again every Wednesday, bad back permitting.
+So please take care of yourselves and remember, our best defense against cynicism is to do good and to remember that the good we do matters.
 Until next time, I’ll see you in the streets.

 UPDATE: On Tuesday, July 21, Chicago Mayor Lori Lightfoot stated the city of Chicago would cooperate with Trump’s federal agents, but that the city would not embrace “dictatorship.”